FINDING YOUR RING SIZE

 Adjusting the size of your ring

-If you find that the size you have ordered is not correct, or you think the ring needs adjusting let us know.
+If you find that the size you have ordered is not correct, or you think the ring needs adjusting let me know.
 This is usually possible for rings that do not contain gemstones, but may be very difficult or impossible for gemstone-set rings.
 There will usually be an additional charge for ring resizing.
 If the gemstones need to be removed and reset this can be expensive so it’s well worth making the effort to get accurately measured before placing your order!